ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 On the top of the screen you are presented with a panel listing the **system configuration properties**.
-These are properties that can for the most part be managed also through `environment variables <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html#configuration-properties>`_ set as part of the `test bed's installation <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html>`_.
+These are properties that can for the most part be managed also through `environment variables <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html#configuration-properties>`_ set as part of the `Test Bed's installation <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/index.html>`_.

 .. figure:: ../screenshots/system_configuration.png
   :align: center